Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Conversational SimulMT

 As conversational \textsc{SimulMT} data is not naturally available, we propose to synthesize \READ/ \WRITE chunks by segmenting sentence pairs from parallel corpora.
 Inspired by \citet{arthur-etal-2021-learning} which generates the oracle policy from word alignments, we further extend the approach by carefully addressing the impact of word reordering and improving the generalizability of the oracle policy.
 Specifically, we first build \emph{monotonic dependency graph} from the alignment of a sentence pair.
 We then segment the graph and convert these segments into \READ/ \WRITE pairs, followed by augmentation to improve its generalization across various latency demands (\Cref{fig:policy_generalization_example}).
 The process is explained below.

 \paragraph{Alignment Graph Generation} Given a sentence pair, we employ \texttt{fastalign}~\cite{fastalign} to obtain word alignment between source and target tokens (Step 1 in \Cref{fig:policy_generalization_example}).
 The obtained alignment is a set $\mathcal{A}$ of pairs $(i, j)$ denoting the source token $x_i$ is aligned with its corresponding target token $y_j$.
-We define the \emph{sufficient} source token set to generate a given target token $y_j$ as $\textbf{a}_{j} = \{i | (i, j) \in \mathcal{A}, \forall i \in [0, I]\}$ of all source tokens needed to produce the target token $y_j$.
+We define the \emph{sufficient} source token set to generate a given target token $y_j$ as $\textbf{a}_{j} = \{i | (i, j) \in \mathcal{A}, \forall i \in [0, I]\}$.

-A source and target sentences have a monotonic translation relationship if the previous target tokens only aligned with the previous source tokens, i.e. $\forall j > k \quad \max(\textbf{a}_j) \geq \max(\textbf{a}_{k})$ \citep{koehn-etal-2005-edinburgh, ling-etal-2011-discriminative}.
+A source and target sentences have a monotonic translation relationship if the previous target tokens only aligned with the previous source tokens, i.e. $\forall j > k \quad \min(\textbf{a}_j) \geq \max(\textbf{a}_{k})$ \citep{koehn-etal-2005-edinburgh, ling-etal-2011-discriminative}.
 This condition ensures that the relative order of words is preserved between the source and target sentences.
-In that case, the optimal minimum-latency policy that retains sufficient source information is to produce the monotonic translation that follows the word order of the source sequence, i.e. \WRITE the target token $y_j$ after reading the final source token $x_{\max(\textbf{a}_j)}$ needed for its translation, and \READ the next source tokens.
+In that case, the optimal minimum-latency policy that retains sufficient source information is to produce the monotonic translation that follows the word order of the source sequence, i.e. \WRITE target token $y_j$ immediately after reading the final required source token $x_{\max(\textbf{a}_j)}$, and then \READ the next source tokens.

-\paragraph{Monotonic Dependency Graph} The monotonic dependency between source and target sentences enables the effective implementation of an optimal \READ/\WRITE policy.
-However, in practice, translations often exhibit non-monotonic relationships, which require re-ordering to produce grammatically correct output in the target language, especially when the source and target languages have significantly different syntactic structures.
-To address this, we propose a heuristic method for constructing a monotonic dependency graph $\overrightarrow{\mathcal{A}}$ from the alignment set $\mathcal{A}$, such that the monotonic condition is met (Step 2 in \Cref{fig:policy_generalization_example}).
+\paragraph{Monotonic Dependency Graph} Monotonic dependency enables effective implementation of optimal \READ/\WRITE policies.
+However, translations often require reordering to produce grammatically correct output, especially between languages with different syntactic structures.
+To address this, we propose constructing a monotonic dependency graph $\overrightarrow{\mathcal{A}}$ from alignment set $\mathcal{A}$ (Step 2 in \Cref{fig:policy_generalization_example}) such that the monotonic condition is met.